File Juicer

 Completely Empty JPEG files

-Some recovery software "recover" JPG data from disks where there is no data, but saves out a "JPG" file because the file system remembers that there was a JPG file there in the past.
-Such files contain only zeroes and nothing can be recovered from them.
-You can see if you have gotten a completely empty JPG file by using the "Compress" finction in Finder on it.
-It it shrinks to a few thousand bytes you know it is empty.
-JPG photos are usually millions of bytes, but thumbnails can be fine at 20.000 bytes.
+Some recovery software “recovers” JPG data from disks where no actual data remains but still creates a “JPG” file because the file system remembers a JPG was previously there.
+These files contain only zeroes, and nothing can be recovered from them.
+To check if you’ve obtained a completely empty JPG file, use the “Compress” function in Finder.
+If the file shrinks to just a few thousand bytes, you’ll know it’s empty.
+JPG photos are typically several million bytes, though thumbnails can sometimes appear fine at just 20,000 bytes.

 Error Messages